-Scientists from Columbia University’s Earth Institute will present important new studies at the Dec.
-3-7 meeting of the American Geophysical Union, the world’s largest gathering of earth and space scientists.
-Below: a chronological guide.
-Most researchers are at our Lamont-Doherty Earth Observatory (LDEO).More info: http://fallmeeting.agu.org/2012/ Reporters may contact scientists directly at any time, or call [...
+Scientists from Columbia University’s Earth Institute will present important research results and special events at the Dec.
+9-13 San Francisco meeting of the American Geophysical Union, the world’s largest gathering of earth and space scientists.
+Here is a guide in rough chronological order.